Owenll66/Owenll66.github.io/_posts/2019-09-15-neteaseMusicOnVSC.md

 ---
 layout: blog
-title: How to play music on Visual Studio Code
+title: How to play music on Visual Studio Code - Free music plugin provided by Netease Music
 description: This blog will introduce the steps to install Netease Music plugin to VSC

 author: owenll66
 ---

-# Free music plugin on Visual Studio Code
+# How to play music on Visual Studio Code - Free music plugin provided by Netease Music

+## Here are the steps to install NeteaseMusic plugin

 ## Step One: Download and install the latest version of VSC